Fred Again: Actual Life and other various projects

-In a 2023 TikTok post, Gibson confirmed that the moniker Fred again.. stemmed from a line in the 2002 film Scooby-Doo where the character of Fred Jones, in the voice of Daphne Blake, says "I'm Fred again!" following a supernatural body swap scene.

 On 4 January 2023, Gibson and Skrillex released their collaboration "Rumble" featuring Flowdan.
 Following this, Fred, Skrillex, and Four Tet played three more shows from 5–7 January across different London venues.
 On 18 February 2023, Gibson played at a sold-out Skrillex show alongside Four Tet at New York City's Madison Square Garden.
 Having announced the performance in the same week as the show, the trio played a warmup set in Times Square the day before.
 On 10 April 2023, Gibson appeared on NPR's Tiny Desk Concerts.
 On 24 April 2023, he, alongside Skrillex and Four Tet, played the final set of Coachella after being listed on the lineup as "TBA", a last-minute addition following the departure of Frank Ocean.
 On 23 June 2023, Gibson made his first appearance at Glastonbury Festival.

 On 8 December 2023, Gibson released "Leavemealone" featuring Baby Keem.
 On 28 February 2024, Gibson released "Stayinit" featuring Lil Yachty and Overmono.
 On 31 May 2024, Gibson and Anderson .Paak released "Places to Be" featuring Chika.

 On 18 July 2024, Gibson teased a new album in an Instagram post.
 He later on revealed the release of a new album, Ten Days, featuring the likes of Skrillex, Duskus, Four Tet, Anderson .Paak, Sampha and more.
 The album was released on 6 September 2024.